RoseKyalo/My-Tableau-Project/README.md

 ## Limitations

-Insufficient data for limits the ability to fully analyze trends and patterns.
+Insufficient data limits the ability to fully analyze trends and patterns.
 More data collection is needed to overcome this limitation and gain a better understanding of the situation.